 the order made under this section is revoked.

 [Section 23Q inserted by No. 90 of 1978 s.
+7; amended by No. 69 of 2006 s.
 7.]

 23R.
 Commissioner may make orders prohibiting or restricting supply of goods

 (1) Where a report submitted to the Commissioner under section 23M contains a recommendation that the supply of goods of any class or description specified in the report, or of any particular goods so specified, ought to be prohibited, or ought to be allowed only subject to conditions or restrictions so specified, the Commissioner may, if he agrees with the recommendation, make an order giving effect to the recommendation.